 Appropriate dress is necessary for the healthy, safe, and undisrupted operation of school and classes.
 Student attire should be neat and clean.
 School Board Policies 5132 and 5136 prohibit the wearing of clothing and/or adornment that advertises alcoholic beverages, tobacco products, controlled substances, or gang activity.
 Such use can be potentially life threatening and is prohibited on school grounds and at school activities on/off campus.
 (See appendices K and L).
-Adelante Charter School students wear the school uniform except for the last Friday of every month.

-Emergency evacuation, ingress, and egress routes are posted in every classroom.
+School Campus Map Emergency evacuation, ingress, and egress routes are posted in every classroom.
 For security purposes, they are not provided here.
 Copies of actual routes are secured by the district office and school sites.